Here at Greendale Farm we are licensed to hold up to 70 dogs. We have 2 main separate kennel blocks, the Old Block and Sally’s New Block.

-The old kennel building was built in the 1970’s, it had a complete renovation within the building 4 years ago.
+The old kennel building was built in the 1970’s.
+It had a complete renovation within the building 4 years ago.
 We removed all the interior walls and ceiling and completely rebuilt using new higher grade insulation and metal caging to produce a wonderful new environment for the dogs.
-Each kennel has its own heat lamps and an outside run.
+Each kennel has its own heat lamps and an outside run as well as plastic beds, fleeces and water bowls.
 We mainly use this kennel block for the larger breeds or if 2 or more dogs come in from the same family.

 Sally’s New Block